kavehtehrani/gnome-speech2text/README.md

 - 🌍 **Multi-language Support** (depending on Whisper model)
 - 🔒 **Privacy-First** - All processing happens locally
 - ⌨️ **Automatic Text Insertion** at cursor location (only on X11)
+- 🔄 **Non-blocking Mode** - Continue working while transcription processes in the background

 ## Architecture